 If you enter the jimjilbang and then decide that you do actually want a certain treatment, you can just wander up to the relevant station and they will swipe your spa wrist band, for you to then be billed upon exiting.

 By the way, if you haven’t yet experienced Korean towels then you’re in for a treat.
 They’re the equivalent size of a western hand towel so wrapping it around you isn’t an option – you have to just pat dry the essentials and be on your merry way!

 The locker room is where the nudist behavior begins – I awkwardly took off my clothes and dashed to the showers, covering as much of my modesty as possible with my teeny tiny towel.

 You have to shower before entering the baths at the jimjilbang (common courtesy, right?)
 You must also keep your hair tied back throughout the entirety of your time in the baths and saunas.
 I took my own toiletries but you can also buy them at the front desk of most jimjilbangs.

 The panic and embarrassment kicked in when I dropped my towel and got into the shower.
-I dared myself to look around to see the dozens of peering eyes that would no doubt be staring at me since I stuck out like a sore thumb here, but as I glanced over my shoulder, I realized that no-one had even looked up from what they were doing.
+I dared myself to look around to see the dozens of peering eyes that would no doubt be staring at me since I stuck out like a sore thumb here.
+As I glanced over my shoulder though, I realized that no-one had even looked up from what they were doing.

 I got over the self-consciousness of feeling naked and exposed pretty quickly after that – people come in all different shapes and sizes and nobody else gave a damn about how they or anyone else’s bodies looked so after that, neither did I.